probonopd/TSC/INSTALL.md

   system will dynamically link to the tinyclipboard library of the system and not build its own variant.

+USE_LIBXMLPP3 [OFF]
+: Enabling this upgrades TSC's dependency from libxml++2.6 to libxml++3.0.
+This is EXPERIMENTAL.
+If it breaks something, file a bug.
+For now, TSC officially only supports libxml++2.6.

 The following path options are available:

 CMAKE_INSTALL_PREFIX [/usr/local]